 UK Schools Speaker Programme

-In 1994 Holocaust studies became a compulsory part of the school curriculum.
+In 1994 Holocaust studies became a compulsory part of the UK school curriculum.
 This led the Holocaust and Anti-Racism Department of the London Jewish Cultural Centre to formalise its visiting speaker programme, formerly run on an ad hoc basis.
-Over the past 14 years the programme has gone from strength to strength, reaching out to schools throughout the country.
-In 2007-8 alone, Holocaust survivors gave direct testimony to over 18,000 students.

 Students were unanimous in the verdict that this was the most important historical experience they had ever had